Accord-Project/aec3po/src/aec3po.overview.md

 10. **Table**: This AEC3PO module describes tables as representations of data in rows and columns.
 Tables are described by captions.
     - Classes: _Container_, _Table_, _Column_, _Row_, _Cell_.
     - Properties: _contains_, _isContainedIn_, _caption_.
-Each module encompasses classes that represent specific entities or concepts in the construction domain.
-For example, the **_Document_** module deals with different types of statements, evidence, and related properties.
-The **_CheckMethod_** module focuses on different types of check methods, such as procedural, declarative, boolean, component, SHACL and ACCORD checks.
-Similarly, the **_Design_** module includes classes representing design-related concepts, while the **_FeatureOfInterest_** module deals with features like building components and spaces.
-The **_CheckingAct_** module represents different verifier roles, their associated methods, and the **_ConformanceReport_** stores the outcomes of the check, their validation results and the corresponding messages.

 ### AEC3PO Alignments and Reuse <a name="alignments"></a>
 AEC3PO contains different modules, each of them imports an external ontology, and specifies a set of alignment axioms to connect the terms of the imported ontologies with each other.
 The figure below illustrates the alignment and the reuse of the AEC3PO ontology with various other ontologies, showcasing how different domains and concepts interconnect for a comprehensive representation of compliance and permitting in the AEC industry.